clarktrimble/ba-blog/content/blog/ztbus/index.md

 There's nothing particular about the ZTBus dataset with respect to the topic at hand.
 We need some grist for the aggregation mill and it's publicly [available](https://www.research-collection.ethz.ch/handle/20.500.11850/626723).
-The data is per-second and mostly numerical relating to such things as power consumtion, individual wheel velocities/steering angles, brake pad pressure, and so forth.
+The data is per-second and mostly numerical relating to such things as power consumption, individual wheel velocities/steering angles, brake pad pressure, and so forth.
 There's a recent [article](https://www.nature.com/articles/s41597-023-02600-6) from Nature for more on the dataset.

 ## TL;DR

 Elasticserch (ES) aggregations can be a challenge to handle from a Golang perspective.
-Both the queries and the results are represented as json objects and ES's use of values, rather than field names, as keys in places throws a wrench into the usual Golang json Marshal/Unmarshal.
+Both the queries and the results are represented as json objects and ES's use of values, rather than field names, as keys at points in the structure throw a wrench into the usual Golang json Marshal/Unmarshal.

-In this post, an approach of using templates to form queries and [gjson](https://github.com/tidwall/gjson) to parse results is demonstrated.
+In this post, an approach using templates to form queries and an alternative means of parsing results is demonstrated.

-The code presented below is available for reference on [GitHub](https://github.com/clarktrimble/ztbus).
+Companion code is available on [GitHub](https://github.com/clarktrimble/ztbus).

 ## Elasticsearch